charakepsa/Retail-Store-Sales-Performance-with-SQL/README.md

 # Retail-Store-Sales-Performance-with-SQL
 Measuring Retail Store Sales Performance with SQL

-(This is a self practice project and the data is taken from medium.com)
+(This is a self practice project and the data is taken from medium.com by DQLab)

 Through this Data, the supervisor of Store desires to understand: